tonyliaccount/merger-arb/README.md

 ## Todo:
 1. Make CSS look nice for table and on mobile.
+2. Refactor and optimize code.
-2. Incorporate D3 charts onto the homepage.
+3. Incorporate D3 charts onto the homepage.
-3. Create user login and password.
+4. Create user login and password.
-4. Finish writing tests and add to CI/CD of Heroku.
+5. Finish writing tests and add to CI/CD of Heroku.